Baseball bat: As a weapon

 Baseball bats are sometimes used as weapons by civilians, criminals, protesters, and mobsters.
 Baseball bats are effective weapons because they are inexpensive compared to other weapons, and, unlike many other weapons, they can be carried without raising suspicion or violating laws, due to their primary purpose as sports equipment.

 Baseball bats have also been used as weapons in various forms of entertainment.
 As a professional wrestler, Mick Foley sometimes brandished a baseball bat wrapped in barbed wire, which he named "Barbie".
 Other pro wrestlers have used baseball bats as weapons, and wrestling video games sometimes include bats as special weapons.

 Bats are common weapons in fiction as well.
 Negan, a character on the TV show The Walking Dead carried a barbed wire-wrapped baseball bat named "Lucille", which Jeffrey Dean Morgan has compared to Mick Foley's "Barbie".
 Harley Quinn, as a member of the Suicide Squad, carries a baseball bat.
+The baseball bat also has a permanent spot on the wall in the stairwell of the fictional Gallagher family's home (Shameless), serving as a weapon.